Free Profit and Loss Statement Templates (Monthly & Annual)

 The revenue is the amount of money your business has received over a particular financial period.
 It is the first component that must be entered into the P&L statement.
 It includes all that has been received from selling products and services or any part of your business like a photocopying machine.

 For a business owner, you need to include all the business revenue.
-In the case of a monthly profit and loss statement, a business owner will include both the business revenue that has been collected and the one that has not been collected.
+In the case of a monthly P&L statement, a business owner will include both the business revenue that has been collected and the one that has not been collected.

 You can start by getting information about your current account balances from your business ledger.
 The current account balances might include cash and all the current accounts receivable (AR) balances.
 A quarterly statement will require a business owner to include all the revenue gathered during the three-month period.